Geography of Syria: Climate

 In the southeast, the humidity decreases, and annual precipitation falls below 100 mm.
 The scanty amounts of rain, moreover, are highly variable from year to year, causing periodic droughts.
-In the barren stony desert south of the Jabal ar Ruwaq, Jabal Abu Rujmayn, and Jabal Bishri ranges, temperatures in July often exceed 45 °C. Sandstorms, common during February and May, damage vegetation and prevent grazing.
+In the barren stony desert south of the Jabal ar Ruwaq, Jabal Abu Rujmayn, and Jabal Bishri ranges, maximum temperatures in July often exceed 45 °C. Sandstorms, common during February and May, damage vegetation and prevent grazing.
 North of the desert ranges and east of the Al Ghab depression lie the vast steppes of the plateau, where cloudless skies and high daytime temperatures prevail during the summer, but frosts, at times severe, are common from November to March.
 Precipitation averages 250 mm a year but falls below 200 mm in a large belt along the southern desert area.
 In this belt, only the Euphrates and Khabur rivers provide sufficient water for settlement and cultivation.